Rt. 60 Road TripAugust 20, 2020

 Looking for an adrenaline rush?
 Starting September 8 and continuing for 60 days, paddlers can find wild rapids and extreme thrills on the six mile section of the New River, known as “The Dries”, that flows from Hawks Nest Dam Gauley Bridge.

-Though currently closed, the quirky Mystery Hole is a popular roadside attraction and a “best-kept secret.”
-Keep it on your list for your next trip and experience the laws of gravity being defied!
+The quirky Mystery Hole is a popular roadside attraction and a “best-kept secret.”
+Stop by and experience the laws of gravity being defied!
 For history buffs, Ansted has a few other points of interest, including the Ansted Culture & Heritage Museum, Contentment Museum and Antioch Baptist Church Museum.

 Hico/Lookout – Route 19/New River Gorge Bridge – Route 11/Babcock